jramkiss/jramkiss.github.io/_posts/2019-08-01-word-embeddings.md

 ### Fasttext

 Fasttext provides pre-trained models on for multiple languages, which can be used in different ways (through the command line, downloading the model, through `gensim`, etc.).
-We'll use the English model provided by `Gensim` which is trained on wikipedia 2017 and news data, but you can go through [their Github](https://github.com/facebookresearch/fastText/blob/master/docs/pretrained-vectors.md) to see more.
+We'll use the English model provided by `Gensim` which is trained on Wikipedia 2017 and news data, but you can go through [their Github](https://github.com/facebookresearch/fastText/blob/master/docs/pretrained-vectors.md) to see more.

 #### Word Comparison

 Now we have vector representations for all words in the vocabulary in `wv` and can compare the different models.
 We'll add and subtract some word vectors, then see what the closest word to the resulting vector is.
 Papers and blog posts have exhausted the "king" - "man" + "woman" = "queen" example, so I'll present some new ones.

-Results generated by the `find_most_similar` function are of the form (word, cosine similarity), where the each word is the closest to the one parsed into the function.
-Cosine similarity values closer to 1 means the vectors (words) are more similar.
+Results generated by the `find_most_similar` function are of the form (word, cosine similarity), where each word is the closest to the one parsed into the function.
+Cosine similarity values closer to 1 mean that the vectors (words) are more similar.
 The function definition can be found in the [Appendix](#appendix).

 Start with: `doctor - man + woman`